divvun/kbdgen-archived/doc/targets/windows.md

 ## Usage

-Just run `softkbdgen` with `--target win` to generate the MS Keyboard Layout Creator `.klc` files for your project.
+Just run `kbdgen` with `--target win` to generate the MS Keyboard Layout Creator `.klc` files for your project.

 The generated files will be found in `build/win/<internalName>/<layout>.klc`.